Augmentation varieties and disk potentials II: Circle-fibered Legendrian contact homology

 \section{Circle-fibered Legendrian contact homology}

-In this section, we define the Legendrian contact homology, which will be generated by words in certain Reeb orbits as well as critical points of a Morse function.
-We assume that $\Lambda$ is a compact, spin Legendrian in a fibered contact manifold satisfying the following tameness condition.
+In this section, we define the Chekanov-Eliashberg algebra and the Legendrian contact homology, which will be generated by words in certain Reeb chords as well as critical points of a Morse function.